rolodoom/musicband-react/README.md

 # MusicBand-React

-This is a React implementation of [MusicBand](https://github.com/rolodoom/musicband) one page, musician page theme built with [Bootstrap](https://getbootstrap.com/) and forked from [Agency](https://startbootstrap.com/theme/agency) by [Start Bootstrap](https://startbootstrap.com/).
+This is a React+Vite implementation of [MusicBand](https://github.com/rolodoom/musicband) one page, musician page theme built with [Bootstrap](https://getbootstrap.com/) and forked from [Agency](https://startbootstrap.com/theme/agency) by [Start Bootstrap](https://startbootstrap.com/).

 ## Status